mathjax/MathJax-docs/options/input/mathml.rst

       an ``<mtable>`` placed around it automatically, and an ``<mtable>`` containing an ``<mi>`` as a direct child node will have an ``<mtr>`` and ``<mtd>`` inserted around the ``<mi>``.

+.. _mathml-preFilters:
+.. describe:: preFilters: []

+   This specifies a list of functions to run as pre-filters for the MathML input jax.
+Each entry is either a function, or an array consisting of a function followed by a number, which is the priority of the pre-filter (lower priorities run first).
+The functions are passed an object with three properties: :data:`math`, giving the :data:`MathItem` being processed, :data:`document` giving the :data:`MathDocument` for the math item, and :data:`data` giving the serialized MathML string to be parsed.
+The pre-filters are executed only when the MathML input jax is asked to process a mathml string (such as when :js:meth:`MathJax.mathml2svg()` is called), or when the :ref:`forceReparse <mathml-forceReparse>` option is set.
+When the MathML is taken directly from a document DOM, it is already parsed, and so is not a serialized MathML string.

+   See the :ref:`sync-filters` section for examples of pre-filters.

+.. _mathml-mmlFilters:
+.. describe:: mmlFilters: []

+   This specifies a list of functions to run as MathML-filters for the MathML input jax.
+Each entry is either a function, or an array consisting of a function followed by a number, which is the priority of the pre-filter (lower priorities run first).
+The functions are passed an object with three properties: :data:`math`, giving the :data:`MathItem` being processed, :data:`document` giving the :data:`MathDocument` for the math item, and :data:`data` giving the MathML DOM elements for the expression.
+The MathML-filters are executed just before the MathML input jax converts the DOM elements into MathJax's internal format.
+This can be used to manipualte the expression before it is processed.

+.. _mathml-postFilters:
+.. describe:: postFilters: []

+   This specifies a list of functions to run as post-filters for the MathML input jax.
+Each entry is either a function, or an array consisting of a function followed by a number, which is the priority of the pre-filter (lower priorities run first).
+The functions are passed an object with three properties: :data:`math`, giving the :data:`MathItem` being processed, :data:`document` giving the :data:`MathDocument` for the math item, and :data:`data` giving the root of the internal representaton of the MathML tree (the internal form of the top-level ``<math>`` node).
+The post-filters are executed when the MathML input jax has finished converting it to the intermal MathML format, but before the MathItem's :data:`root` property is set.

+   See the :ref:`sync-filters` section for examples of post-filters.

 -----